NullChefo/Social-Media-Api/README.md

 # SocialMediaApplication
-Social Media App with .NET 5 as back end and variety of front end consummators
+Social Media App(SMA) with .NET 5 as back end and variety of front end consummators